Chapter 6 Functions

 Exercise 6.3 Create a function that produces a simple animation, i.e., the zigzag outputs as shown below.
 The function will slowly create a back-and-forth zigzag pattern with the laps and the indent size (i.e., the maximum number of spaces that the zigzag pattern can go) as the parameters of the function.

 The animation should be generated slowly, so that the pattern can be clearly seen as it is being created.
-Additionally, the user should be able to stop the animation at any time by pressing CTRL+C.
+Additionally, the user should be able to stop the animation at any time by pressing CTRL+C or ESC.

 zigzag(lap = 10, indent_max = 20)

-• Please note that the user can interrupt the program/function by pressing CTRL+C and your function should stop properly (using tryCatch).
+• Please note that the user can interrupt the program/function by pressing CTRL+C or ESC and your function should stop properly (using tryCatch).

 Exercise 6.4 Create a function that allows the user to play a game of rock, paper, scissors against the computer.
 The function should have the following features: